slhck/slhck.github.io/_posts/2026-06-23-argument-tactics-in-standardization.md

 When you can't attack the technical proposal, switch to the person who voiced it.
 Blame random things that they've said in the past that are unrelated to the subject matter at hand, question their credibility because of some procedural mistake they made.

-Someone once said my statements could not be taken seriously because I was sending them from my company's email address, and I clearly had commercial interests, when in fact I'd been contributing to an effort for free, in my completely own time.
+Someone once said my statements could not be taken seriously because I was "sending them from my company's email address," and that "I clearly had commercial interests," when in fact I'd been contributing to an effort for free, in my completely own time.
 The person who made that statement never apologized, and the chairman never addressed it formally during the meeting or afterwards.

 **How to address it:**